jparraporcar/ionic-restaurant-finder/README.md

 ## Description

 This application is an Ionic ReactJS app designed to help users find restaurants in their vicinity.
 The user interacts with a map displaying various restaurants within a certain radius.
 Details about each restaurant, including reviews, contact information, and menu offerings, can be accessed through pointers on the map.
-The app is geared towards mobile devices but is also available as a Progressive Web App (PWA).
+The app is geared towards mobile devices but at this development stage is presented as a Progressive Web App (PWA).

 ## Prerequisites